clubsearch-manoa/clubsearch-manoa.github.io/index.md

 ```angular2html
 $ meteor npm run start
 ```
-Finally, the application should accessible at [http://64.23.255.57](http://64.23.255.57/) if all things go well.
+Finally, the application should be accessible at [https://clubsearch-manoa.xyz](https://clubsearch-manoa.xyz/)

 ### History
-This subsection will be documentating our development process of ClubSearch-Manoa.
+This subsection will be documenting our development process of ClubSearch-Manoa.
 This subsection is still a work in progress.

 #### Milestone 1